-The Beach Boys are the latest in a long line of iconic music stars who have all been in the news for the same reason recently:
+The Beach Boys are amongst many iconic music stars who have all been in the news for the same reason recently:

 Stevie Nicks, Bob Dylan, Neil Young and several others have each sold their publishing rights for hundreds of millions of dollars (in the case of the Beach Boys the deal included their image and brand rights).